newsraft/newsraft/doc/project-goals.md

 ## Differences from Newsboat

-Basically Newsraft is lightweight version of Newsboat, and it's well suited for those who don't feel like using complex feed operations, podcasts management and third-party services integration.

 #### Grouping of feeds into updatable sections instead of meta-feeds

 In Newsraft you can update multiple feeds grouped in one section, while in